snd/mohair/README.md

 query.params()  # ['foo', 'bar']
 ```

-all records in the argument array must have the same keys.
+all records in the argument array must have the same properties.

 ##### delete